tekjoey/website/content/posts/high-availability.md

 I checked both once again, and they both showed my simple page.

 Now onto `haproxy`.
+It can be installed through the package manager as well.

+`sudo apt install haproxy`

-This configuration I was able to figure out by just resuming most of TechnoTim's configuration.
+Once it was installed we can add the configuration.
+I was able to figure out by just resuming most of TechnoTim's configuration.
 I put the following in `/etc/haproxy/haproxy.cfg` on HA-01

 ```
 frontend apache_frontend